 Defenders of the anti-Creationism strategy taken in Arkansas argued, perhaps a little disingenuously, that the United States Constitution does not bar the teaching of false science.
 It bars the teaching of non-science, especially non-science which is religion by another name.
 Hence, if the quibbles of people like Laudan were taken seriously, the Creationists might have a case to make for the balanced treatment of evolution and Creationism.
 Popperian falsifiability may be a somewhat rough and ready way of separating science and religion, but it is good enough for the job at hand, and in law that is what counts.

 Evolutionists were successful in court.
 Nevertheless, Laudan and company inspired the Creationists to new efforts, and since the Arkansas court case, the philosophical dimension to the evolution/Creationism controversy has been much increased.
 In particular, philosophical arguments are central to the thinking of the leader of today's creationists, Berkeley law professor, Phillip Johnson, whose reputation was made with the anti-evolutionary tract Darwin on Trial (1991).
+(Johnson's influence and importance is recognized by all and he has become leader emeritus.
+The task of leadership has now passed to younger people, especially the biochemist Michael Behe and the philosopher-mathematician William Dembski.)
 In respects, Johnson just repeated the arguments of the Creation Scientists (those given in an earlier section) — gaps in the fossil record and so forth — but at the same time he stressed that the Creation/evolution debate is not just one of science versus religion or good science versus bad science, but rather of conflicting philosophical positions.
 The implication was that one philosophy is much like another, or rather the implication was that one person's philosophy is another person's poison and that it is all a matter of personal opinion.
 Behind this one sees the lawyer's mind at work that, if it is all a matter of philosophy, then there is nothing in the United States Constitution which bars the teaching of Creationism in schools.

 Crucial to Johnson's position are a number of fine distinctions.
 He distinguishes between what he calls "methodological naturalism" and "metaphysical naturalism".
 The former is the scientific stance of trying to explain by laws and by refusing to introduce miracles.
 A methodological naturalist would insist on explaining all phenomena, however strange, in natural terms.
 Elijah setting fire to the water-drenched sacrifice, for instance, would be explained in terms of lightning striking or some such thing.
 The latter is the philosophical stance that insists that there is nothing beyond the natural — no God, no supernatural, no nothing.
 ‘Naturalism is a metaphysical doctrine, which means simply that it states a particular view of what is ultimately real and unreal.
 According to naturalism, what is ultimately real is nature, which consists of the fundamental particles that make up what we call matter and energy, together with the natural laws that govern how those particles behave.
 Nature itself is ultimately all there is, at least as far as we are concerned’ (Johnson 1995, 37-38).